mcmonkey4eva/UnturnedFrenetic/complaints.md

 - Zombies can't be spawned after the first load-time sending.
     - This is due to the clientside variable "ZombieRegion.isNetworked", which is trivial to remove without trouble.
     - Only workaround is to ask clients to reconnect after spawning a zombie.
 - World Objects can't be spawned after the first load-time sending.
     - This is due to the clientside variable "ObjectRegion.isNetworked", which is trivial to remove without trouble.
     - Only workaround is to ask clients to reconnect after spawning a world object.
+- Players try to run things locally without bouncing it off the server too often.
+    - For example, players shoot and handle weapons entirely clientside, and don't recognize if the server edited their weapon while its held (or even fired it!)

 # Minor